animeshg27/CSV-to-Parquet/README.md

 ---

-**Notes:**
+## License

-- **License:** Updated to a simple statement without the link to the `LICENSE` file.
+Updated to a simple statement without the link to the `LICENSE` file.
 Ensure that you have a `LICENSE` file in your repository containing the full MIT License text.

+## Contact
-- **Contact:** Reformatted to present the contact information clearly.
+Reformatted to present the contact information clearly.
 Replace the placeholder email address with your actual email if necessary.

+## Formatting
-- **Formatting:** Maintained Markdown formatting for better readability on GitHub.
+Maintained Markdown formatting for better readability on GitHub.

 Feel free to further customize the `README.md` to better fit your project's specific needs!